stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): Is there a better way of creating a table from raw data instead of using column input?
 Can we just specify the column name and SAS will know the column numbers automatically?
 - *Question* (lwang30-stat6250): By what means can we check a comprehensive discription of a dataset, such as each variable's data type?
 - *Answer* (lwang30-stat6250): By using a *proc contents* statement, we are able to output the discriptors of a dataset including the data types for each variable.
+- Question (aoneill2−stat6250): What kind of error is generated when data is read in using an infile statement with incorrect column numbers?